The Kingston Whig-Standard: History

 The Whig had Joseph Grey Elliott as managing editor, and listed as president of the 94 Barrie Street offices in 1922.
 Elliott was born in Port Hope, and a printer's devil for the Review in Peterborough at 14.
 Elliott was lauded for his views on education.
 Elliott died in November 1949, aged 93.
 Between Pense's death and the next family ownership by the Davies' clan, the Whig was being published by the British Whig Publishing Company Limited.
 This group was made up of Elliott, Harry E. Pense, Dr. Bruce Hopkins (married to a Pense) and two other gentlemen, with Williamson as managing editor.

 William Rupert Davies would then purchase the paper from the estate of Pense in April 1925.
 Davies was born in Wales, immigrated to Canada in the 1880s, and had owned the Renfrew Mercury prior to coming to Kingston.
 W. R. Davies served as president of the Canadian Press 1939–1941, as well as president of the Canadian Weekly Newspaper Association.
 Prior to his ownership, the Whig had lost between five and ten thousand dollars that year.
-Knowing that the town could not support two, Davies brought in Harry B. Muir, manager of the London Advertiser, to purchase the Kingston Standard.
+Knowing that the town could not support two newspapers, Davies brought in Harry B. Muir, manager of the London Advertiser, to purchase the Kingston Standard.
 The Standard was created by William R. Givens in 1907, when he acquired the News and Times, which had been an amalgamation of the Kingston News and Evening Times in 1903.
 The two men amalgamated the papers on 1 December 1926, creating the Whig-Standard.
 The word "Kingston" was dropped from the name in 1973, but was reinstated in the early 1990s.
 The Press Publishing Company, a business controlled by Davies, Muir, and Givens, also bought the Peterborough Examiner in the 1940s, just after Davies acquired Muir's interest in the Whig after the latter's death.
 Givens retired in 1931, died in 1950, and a year later Rupert leaving Canada with his son Arthur stepping up as publisher.
 The elder Davies had sold the paper to his sons Arthur Llewellyn, Robertson and Fred R. in 1946, with Arthur L. staying on as publisher until 1969.
 Arthur worked at the paper from 1926, spending the last 18 years as publisher and chief executive officer.